awslabs/graphstorm/docs/source/advanced/own-models.rst

 You can add a coefficient, like the ``alpha_l2norm``, to control the influence of the regularization.

 Step 5.
-Add ``local_rank`` as an argument of the Python main function ......................................................................
+Add a few additional arguments for the Python main function ......................................................................
-Because GraphStorm relys on PyTorch's distributed framework, which requires an argument, ``local_rank``, in PyTorch's launch script.
+Because GraphStorm relys on a few arguments to launch training and inference command, including: ``part-config``, ``ip-config``, ``verbose``, and ``local_rank``.
 GraphStorm's built-in launch scripts have this argument configured already.
-But for customized models, it is required to add ``local_rank`` as an argument of the Python main function although this argument is not used anywhere in the customized model.
+But for customized models, it is required to add them as arguments of the Python main function although these arguments are not used anywhere in the customized model.
 A sample code is shown below.

 .. code-block:: python

     if __name__ == '__main__':
         argparser = argparse.ArgumentParser("Training HGT model with the GraphStorm Framework") ......
+        argparser.add_argument("--part-config", type=str, required=True,
+                            help="The partition config file. \
+                                    For customized models, MUST have this argument!!") argparser.add_argument("--ip-config", type=str, required=True,
+                            help="The IP config file for the cluster. \
+                                    For customized models, MUST have this argument!!") argparser.add_argument("--verbose",
+                            type=lambda x: (str(x).lower() in ['true', '1']),
+                            default=argparse.SUPPRESS,
+                            help="Print more information. \
-        argparser.add_argument("--local_rank", type=int,
+                                    For customized models, MUST have this argument!!") argparser.add_argument("--local_rank", type=int,
-                            help="The rank of the trainer.
-MUST have this argument!!")
+                            help="The rank of the trainer. \
+                                    For customized models, MUST have this argument!!")

 .. note:: PyTorch v2.0 change the argument ``local_rank`` to ``local-rank``.
 Therefore, if users use PyTorch v2.0 or later version, please change this argument accordingly.